-The IPS Practicum is offered as an independent study course in Vienna, and students receive a credit/no credit grade for their participation in the course during Autumn Quarter.
-Students register for a total of 4 units of IPS Practicum during Winter Quarter at Stanford.
+The IPS Practicum is offered as an independent study course in Vienna, and students receive a Satisfactory/No Credit (S/NC) grade for their participation in the course during Autumn Quarter.
+Upon return to Stanford for Winter Quarter, students must register for a total of 4 units of IPS 209 Practicum .

-IPS students’ status is listed as active, but they are not considered enrolled at Stanford during their participation in the exchange program with the DA.
+While on exchange at the DA, an IPS student's status is listed as active, but they are not considered enrolled at Stanford.
 In addition, IPS students receive an academic transcript from the DA for Autumn Quarter.
-Hence, there is no reference to the exchange on IPS students’ Stanford transcripts.
+Hence, there is no reference to the exchange on an IPS student's Stanford transcript.